OptimistLabyrinth/hot_cold_identify_test/README.md

 #### &ensp;(in the build directory)
 &emsp;$ make clean

-&emsp;(or you can clear by removing the directory itself)
-&emsp;$ cd .. && rm -rf build/
+&emsp;$ cd .. && rm -rf build/  (you can clear by removing the directory itself)

 ## Requiremets
 &emsp;CMake >= 3.0 (using "$ make")